bokkuru/Othello/README.md

-# Othello
+# Fyne
-This is repository for Othello
+This is repository for fyne